Sankarb475/Project_On_Spark_Cassanrda_Scala/README.md

 imported a text datafile into spark dataframe and on that have done some aggregation and manipulation, which finally have written into Cassandra tables.
 All these using Scala language.

---make sure to modify your pom.xml file
+--make sure to modify your pom.xml file.

+--there are input parameters you need to have to provide, like the path to the downloaded adult.data file in your local.

 Details of the project ::